cmcmanu21/Wine-Sales-Forecasting-/README.md

 3.)
 Identify the best forecasting model.
 Please provide any evidence to support this claim.

-The plot of the dataset and results of each model can be found in the ... file.
+The plot of the dataset and results of each model can be found in the "Wine Sales Model Results" file.

-The R script for each model can be found in the ... file.
+The R script for each model can be found in the "Wine Sales R Script" file.